murraysagal/SSCollectionViewExchangeController/README.md

 # SSCollectionViewExchangeController

 `SSCollectionViewExchangeController` manages the process of exchanging 2 items in a collection view.
-The key word is **exchange** which results in slightly different outcome compared to the more typical move scenario.
+The key word is **exchange** which results in a slightly different outcome compared to the more typical move scenario.
 Consider an example with these 5 items.

     item1    item2    item3    item4    item5